hmrc/hmrc-email-renderer/README.md

 ## Features

 ### Use of Fixed System Date to test templates' text on lower environments
-This feature could be used via DateTimeService
+This feature could be used via DateTimeService.
+When enabled, a fixed System date is returned otherwise current date is returned.

 Update below config value to true to enable the fixed system date.